melteng/jekyll-now/_posts/2018-1-23-work-plan.md

 1. **Week 1**\\
   The art of immersive/total performance (ephemerality, time-based art; Disney)\\
   _Total cinema: combination of music, visuals, performance, timing_
+  - **Storytelling for the Twenty-First Century** by Alexander, Bryan (2011)
+  - **Immersion** by Janet H. Murray (1997).
+Excerpt from Hamlet on the Holodeck.
+  - **The Art of Immersion** by Frank Rose
+  - **The Slipstream of Mixed Reality: Unstable Ontologies and Semiotic Markers "The Thirteenth Floor, Dark City, and Mulholland Drive"** by N. Katherine Hayles and Nicholas Gessler (2004)
+  - **The Age of Dynamic Storytelling: A guide for journalists in a world of immersive 3-d content** by Francesco Marconi and Taylor Nakagawa

 2. **Week 2**\\
   The art of (interactive) storytelling\\
-  _Myths, lores, classics; video game narratives_
+  _Myths, classics; video game narratives_

 3. **Week 3**\\
-  Storytelling that is not rooted in binary power structures\\
+  Storytelling not rooted in individualism, heroism, neoliberalism\\
-  _Caste, wealth, monotheism, masculine_\\
+  _Caste, wealth, monotheism, masculinity_\\
-  Reading/media on indigenous storytelling patterns
+  - Reading/media on indigenous storytelling patterns
+  - Feminist

 4. **Week 4**\\
   Constructing alternative/contrarian cultures\\